lliutianc/lliutianc.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a third-year Ph.D. student in ECE at Purdue University under the supervision of Prof. [Jing Gao](https://engineering.purdue.edu/~jinggao/).
+I am a fourth-year Ph.D. student in ECE at Purdue University under the supervision of Prof. [Jing Gao](https://engineering.purdue.edu/~jinggao/).
 Before coming to Purdue, I spent two wonderful years at University of Michigan to acquire my MS degree in Statistics.
 Prior to that, I got my BS degree from Xiamen University.

 <!-- I hold a Master's of  -->
 <!-- I am broadly interested in trustworthy machine learning with a special focus on understanding and improving trustworthness of machine learning in unfavorable scenarios.  -->

-I am broadly interested in trustworthy machine learning with a special focus o comprehending and enhancing the effectiveness of trustworthy machine learning methods in challenging scenarios.
+I am broadly interested in trustworthy machine learning with a special focus o comprehending and enhancing the effectiveness of trustworthy machine learning methods in adverse scenarios.
-Some topics I explored recently include: fairness through limited supervisions and under scarce data regime, and attacking fair representations under constrained budgets.
+Some topics I explored recently include supervision-efficient fair machine learning and fair machine learning security.

 <!-- I am broadly interested in trustworthy machine learning with a special focus on comprehending and enhancing the trustworthiness of machine learning in unfavorable scenarios.
 Some topics I have explored or been exploring include: algorithmic fairness under data scarce regime, robustness of fair machine learning, and deep networks uncertainty.  -->